 His final film was Die Blonde Frau des Maharadscha/The Blonde Wife of the Maharadja (Veit Harlan, 1962) – a new version of Die Gefangene des Maharadscha/Circus Girl (Veit Harlan, 1954).
 The film was released eight years after his death.

-Otto Gebühr died of a heart failure in 1954, in Wiesbaden, Germany.
+Otto Gebühr died of heart failure in 1954, in Wiesbaden, Germany.
 He was twice married.
-In 1910 he had married Cornelia Bertha Julius, with whom he had a daughter, actress Hilde Gebühr.
+In 1910 he married Cornelia Bertha Julius, with whom he had a daughter, actress Hilde Gebühr.
 His second wife was actress Doris Krüger, with whom he was married from 1942 till her death in 1950.
 They had a son, Prof. Dr. Michael Gebühr.

 German postcard by Ross Verlag, no. 5444/3, 1930-1931.
 Photo: Ufa.
-Publicity still for Das Flötenkonzert von Sanssouci (Gustav von Ucicky, 1930) again with Otto Gebühr as Friedrich II.
+Otto Gebühr as Friedrich II in Das Flötenkonzert von Sanssouci (Gustav von Ucicky, 1930).

 German postcard by Ross Verlag, Berlin, no. 5663/11, 1930-1931.
 Photo: Ufa.